 The gambling addiction hotline is based on the Model of Care.
 The model of care provides a foundation to supervise the counselors.
 All counselors have regular supervision by one of the senior staff.
 The model has six phases:

 - Viable next steps

 The first step is engagement.
 Engaging with the client is important because it takes a lot of courage for them to call.
 The counselor takes time to be interested and respond to the client’s expectations and goals.
 If someone calls, the person answering tries to determine what’s happening to the caller.
-After the clients talk about what they want to discuss, the counselor will reflect on the call’s purpose and perhaps speak about bearing, spend some time talking about problem gambling, and perhaps opportunities for ongoing help.
+After the clients discuss what they want to discuss, the counselor will reflect on the call’s purpose and perhaps speak about bearing, spend some time discussing problem gambling, and perhaps opportunities for ongoing help.
 The counselor demonstrates to the client to address what the client struggles with and wants to talk about.

 What was the light bulb moment for the client that made him call today?